danfuzz/samizdat/doc/language-guide/02-data.md

 * When `nextValue` is called on a voided generator, it does these two things:

-  * It calls `store(box)` (with no payload argument) on its argument in order to yield void.
+  * It calls `store(promise)` (with no payload argument) on its argument in order to yield void.
   * It returns void.

-**Note:** Clients of generators should rely primarily on the return value from `nextValue` to determine whether the generator has been voided, rather than on what gets done to the box passed in as the first argument.
+**Note:** Clients of generators should rely primarily on the return value from `nextValue` to determine whether the generator has been voided, rather than on what gets done to the promise passed in as the first argument.

 Generators also bind a couple other generic functions.
 See the library specification for `Generator` for more details.